 Designed to commemorate the 20th anniversary of the Jordan Brand, the AJ XX represents nothing less than MJ’s life story in sneaker form.
 An ambitious goal and one that designers Tinker Hatfield and Mark Smith have pulled off with characteristic verve.

-There are over 200 symbols etched by lazar into the upper, summing up the sportsman’s entire biography, including Michael sitting in the backseat of a 1976 Chevrolet Monte Carlo with his mum, Deloris.
-69 dimples along the side spoke are references to his highest-scoring game.
+There are over 200 symbols etched by laser into the upper, summing up the sportsman’s entire biography, including Michael sitting in the backseat of a 1976 Chevrolet Monte Carlo with his mum, Deloris.
+Sixty-nine dimples along the side spoke are references to his highest-scoring game.

 |Year first release:||2005|